First it was gluten-free, then it was Paleo, and now it’s all about that keto life. Haven’t heard of it yet?

 He’s sharing 10 of his favorite keto recipes and why he thinks eating a

-million avocados per day a high-fat, low-carb diet is good for your health.
+million avocados per day high fat, low carb diet is good for your health.

 Let’s get straight to the point.
-“A ketogenic diet is under 10 percent energy (calories) from carbohydrates, 15-25 percent from protein, and the rest from fat,” says Sisson.
-So yeah, that means we can eat about 75 percent avocados, right?
+“A ketogenic diet is under 10 percent energy (calories) from carbohydrates, 10 to 30 percent from protein, and the rest from fat,” says Sisson.

 Sisson shares a few more benefits of the keto diet:

 - Memory: Can’t remember where you parked your car in the grocery store lot?
 Keto diets are believed to improve cognitive function in people having difficulty with memory loss.

 Taylor MK, et al. (2017).
 Feasibility and efficacy data from a ketogenic diet intervention in Alzheimer’s disease. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6021549/

 - Sports performance: Avid runner or cyclist?
 Eating a keto-friendly diet may help you burn fat for fuel before tapping out on glycogen.